-Primary microplastics are tiny fragments of plastics used for manufacturing some of the products we use in our daily lives.
+Primary microplastics are tiny plastic fragments used for manufacturing some of the products we use in our daily lives.
 Primary microplastics are already tiny particles present in cosmetic products, textiles, and other products.
 Some materials that make up primary microplastics are polyethylene, nylon, and polypropylene.

-Microbeads are a perfect example of primary microplastics in products like exfoliating cosmetic and personal care products.
+Microbeads are a perfect example of primary microplastics in products like exfoliating cosmetics and personal care products.

 Although the act reduced the number of manufactured microbeads produced daily, it didn't lessen the existing environmental plastic pollution.
 They take years to degrade like normal plastics.